vikingdata/articles/databases/mysql/MySQL_Locking.md

 This is for MySQL 8.
 MySQL 5.7 has different tables and columns.
 Did not check 8.1 or 8.4, but expect changes.

+Wanted to make a good example of locks in MySQL.
+I wanted to demonstrate GAP locks, Next Key Locks, update locks, and alter table locks.
+Funny thing, for alter table locks, I couldn't list what was blocking it.
+I think it was because it is outside a row level lock.
+Also, for next key lock, I had to insert two numbers at the end in order to avoid next key lock above 100.
+This doesn't happen with single row updates.

 1. [Links](#links)
 2. [Queries](#queries)
 3. [Setup](#setup)